thepensionsregulator/react-components/packages/forms/README.md

 ### ✅ Text

-- should have a title
+- should have a label
-- title should have state if it is an optional input
+- label should have a state if it is an optional input
 - should take custom validation function
 - should have a 100% or custom width option